Metaborate

 A metaborate is a borate anion consisting of boron and oxygen, with empirical formula BO2−.
 Metaborate also refers to any salt or ester of such anion (e.g. salts such as sodium metaborate NaBO2 or calcium metaborate Ca(BO2)2, and esters such as methyl metaborate CH3BO2).
-Metaborate is one of the boron's oxoanions.
+Metaborate is one of the boron's oxyanions.
 Metaborates can be monomeric, oligomeric or polymeric.

 In aqueous solutions metaborate anion hydrolyzes to tetrahydroxyborate [B(OH)4]−.
 For this reason, solutions or hydrated salts of the latter are often improperly named "metaborates".

 Structure

 Solid state

 In the solid state of their salts, metaborate ions are often oligomeric or polymeric, conceptually resulting from the fusion of two or more BO2− through shared oxygen atoms.
 In these anions, the boron atom forms covalent bonds with either three or four oxygen atoms.
 Some of the structures are: